Microservice Security: How to Proactively Protect Apps

-As many organizations moved to serverless functions to maximize agility and performance in the cloud, microservices became the new go-to design architecture for modern web applications.
+As many organisations moved to serverless functions to maximise agility and performance in the cloud, microservices became the new go-to design architecture for modern web applications.
 According to IBM, 88% of microservices users and 77% of non-users agree that microservices benefit development teams.

 This cloud-native architectural approach allows developers to use their preferred stacks and programming languages for different components, increasing build and deployment time.
 Code can also be updated more easily—no need to restructure the entire application to add a new feature.

 Security for Microservices